pedrotgn/pyactor/README.rst

 Tutorial
 ========
-PyActor has many examples and a tutorial explaining all its functionalities.
+PyActor has many examples and a tutorial explaining all its features.
 This examples can be found in the ``'pyactor/examples'`` directory of the project (`github <https://github.com/pedrotgn/pyactor>`_).
 They are also explained in the documentation as a tutorial, hosted at